-Our solutions usually involve creating a DataHub, which is like a data warehouse and acts as the ‘brain’ of the solution.
+Our solutions usually involve creating a data warehouse which acts as the ‘brain’ of the solution.
 It can bring together data from many separate software applications and resides on your server (on premises or within our private hosted clouds).
-We use SQL database, but other databases can be used if you do not have a SQL server.
+We use a SQL database, but other databases can be used if you do not have a SQL server.

-We use SQL tools for extracting the raw data from your databases e.g. accounts, CRM etc. For Power BI reporting, the data is generally extracted daily but may be more frequent, especially if the DataHub is used for other tasks e.g. updating a customer portal.
+We use SQL tools for extracting the raw data from your databases e.g. accounts, CRM etc. For Power BI reporting, the data is generally extracted daily but may be more frequent, especially if the data warehouse is used for other tasks e.g. updating a customer portal.

 - For automating processes

 - As a centralised reporting suite for managers to access and run reports (including sending alert-orientated reports to management based on data events)

 - For updating a customer portal, enabling customers to view order history online.
 Data can also be extracted from a portal and fed into an operating system e.g. a customer quote request or a customer online order, which then creates a customer Opportunity in the CRM system

 - For creating campaign lists based on customer behaviour and passing this to an email automation tool such as Mailchimp or dotdigital in order to add the customer to a targeted email campaign.